lamlephamngoc/fundamentals-of-computer-science/oop-and-design-patterns/README.md

 Application accept an argument is a path of a file and then return list item's index with the total cost is maximum

-Application can extends with multiple Parser (Text, Csv, Excel...) and multiple Exporter (Text, PDF, Excel...)
+Application can extend with multiple Parser (Text, Csv, Excel...) and multiple Exporter (Text, PDF, Excel...)

 Project uses maven shade plugin for building an uber-jar for facility using